Prevent Mold with Paperless Drywall

 On the other hand, in addition to its mold resistance, paperless drywall is generally sturdier and less likely to warp, dent and tear.
 Therefore, it may last longer, and you'll need to replace fewer defective boards.

 Tips from Drywall Guru Myron Ferguson

-Also, drywall guru Myron Ferguson offers a solution to the deepset screw problem in a recent Fine Homebuilding magazine article.
+Ferguson also has a solution to the deepset screw problem.
 He suggests attaching the drywall to the framing with Liquid Nails or other adhesive before screwing it on.
 This allows for fewer additional fasteners and compensates for any overly deep screws.
 He also suggests leaving screws slightly protruding, then sinking them to the perfect "dimpled" depth by hand.

 Finally, Ferguson offers a final tip.
 If you are going to the extra effort to avoid mold-attracting paper on the drywall, paper tape between the drywall sheets will defeat that purpose.
 Instead, use fiberglass mesh tape.

 Paperless drywall might not be perfect, but it is a great idea for your bathrooms, kitchens and other moisture-prone areas.
 It offers better peace of mind that mold is not growing in your walls.